-Teaching and Learning
+- Teaching and Learning

-Homework
+- Homework

-Assessment
+- Assessment

-Tracking and Progress
+- Tracking and Progress

-Very Able Students
+- Very Able Students (above and beyond the curriculum)

-LDD-SEND
+- LDD-SEND

-EAL
+- EAL

-Trips and Visits
+- Trips and Visits

-PSHEE
+- PSHEE

-Careers
+- Careers

-SMSC
+- SMSC

-There is a range of extra-curricular activities that can be pursued in the lunch hour, after school, in the Wednesday afternoon activity time or, in the case of private lessons for drama or musical instruments, during lesson time.
+There is a range of extra-curricular activities that can be pursued in the lunch hour, after school, in the weekly activity time or, in the case of private lessons for drama or musical instruments, during lesson time.
 Only KS3 pupils are withdrawn from lessons.
 This is done on a rotating basis so that the same lesson is not missed every week.
 No pupil is allowed to take more than two such private lessons.
 Teachers must be sympathetic when a lesson has been missed and make every reasonable effort to assist the pupil but it is ultimately the responsibility of the pupil to make up work that has been missed.

-There is a separate list of extra-curricular activities which include team sports, aerobics, swimming, badminton, table tennis, fitness, yoga, dance, choir, various orchestral groups, Duke of Edinburgh award scheme, drama, Young Enterprise Scheme, community service, languages, Crest Awards, creative writing and computer programming.
+There is a separate list of extra-curricular activities which include team sports, aerobics, swimming, badminton, fitness, yoga, dance, choir, various orchestral groups, Duke of Edinburgh award scheme, drama, Young Enterprise Scheme, community service, languages, Crest Awards, creative writing and computer programming.